scott-vincent/refresh/README.md

 # Refresh

-## Rebuild and re-run your Go applications when files change.
+## Rebuild and re-run your Go server when backend files change +
+## Rebuild your Vue application when frontend files change.

 This project was inspired by [https://github.com/pilu/fresh](https://github.com/pilu/fresh).
 The lack of updates and response from the maintainer, non-idiomatic codebase, numerous bugs, and lack of detailed reporting made the project a dead end for me to use.
 Enter `refresh`.